benignware-labs/wp-oembed-extensions/README.md

 It takes an option `oembed` which is passed as attributes to the `oembed_html`-filter.
 Adds a provider-based css class for custom styling.

-## OEmbed Responsive

-Makes any iframe embedded via OEmbed responsive.

 ## OEmbed Params

-This hook lets theme developers pass url-params to the generated iframe-src with certain providers.
+This hook lets theme developers pass api-params to the generated iframe-url.

 #### Example: Don't show info with youtube-videos in OEmbed widgets